-As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past year, which are now down to an average of 3.68%, the second lowest levels seen in the past 23 months.
+As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past year, which are now down to an average of 3.87%, one of the lowest levels seen in the past severa years.
 The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past three years.
 A relatively stable local job market and extremely low long-term interest rates are certainly helping our local real estate market to stabilize and grow.

-[10] MEET THE ANALYST
+[10] MEET THE ANALYST / REALTOR